 Whether you want to get ahead on required courses, advance your career goals, or discover new skills and interests, you can connect with professors and classmates in courses that suit your summer schedule.
 Penn Summer Sessions offers classes in the School of Arts and Sciences, the School of Engineering and Applied Science, the Weitzman School of Design, Penn Law, and the Wharton School.
 With hundreds of courses available in the daytime, evening, and online, Penn Summer Sessions has something for everyone.

-If you are a current Penn student, go directly to Penn InTouch to register for on-campus or online courses.
-Regardless of the format you choose, all programs earn Penn academic credit.
+If you are a current Penn student, go directly to Penn InTouch to register for online courses.
+All Penn Summer Sessions courses earn Penn academic credit.

 Open admission makes it easy for anyone to enroll, including:

 - International students who are already enrolled at an accredited US college or university and will return for the fall semester

 - International students not already enrolled in a US institution may apply for Penn Summer International Student Programs

 In this video, Jaime Kelly, Director of Certificate and Non-Degree Programs, and our Penn Summer recruitment team share details about courses, campus resources, tuition, and enrollment details.
 If you are having trouble viewing this video, you can watch it on YouTube.

 Some courses are asynchronous, while others meet during the day or on select evenings, giving you the flexibility to choose courses that suit your schedule.
 Most online classes meet at least once a week in required synchronous video conferencing sessions, and also use web-based threaded discussions, assignments, activities, and virtual office hours to extend and enrich the learning experience.

 The 2021 Penn Summer Sessions are: